ricmoo/meeseeks-app/README.md

 **Why do you use base32 hashes for the multihash?!
 Why not base58?
 Why not hex?
 Something normal?**

-Unforunately, the two obvious choices to be standard are technically impossible.
+Unfortunately, the two obvious choices to be standard are technically impossible.
 A Base58 encoded string may contain both lower-case and upper-case characters, and domain names MUST be lower-case.
 On the other side of standard-encodings, the hex encoding would put a multihash in at 64 bytes, and SSL certificates have a hard-limit of 63 bytes